Tarawera Falls

 Access is from the town of Kawerau and is a drive of about 45 minutes over unsealed roads, followed by a walk of about 20 minutes.
 A forestry access permit is required, available from the Information Centre in Kawerau.

 Māori history

 The Te Arawa and Ngāti Awa tribes have traditional associations with this site.
 Ngāti Rangitihi, one of the eight Te Arawa tribal groups, are the current guardians of the area and consider the site of the waterfall a sacred place.

 Fauna and flora

-The vegetation in the area has only developed since the 1886 Tarawera eruption and contains an unusual range of hybrids between pohutukawa and rata.
-Migrating eels swim as far up as the waterfall and can sometimes be seen on the weastern side of the falls searching for a way further upstream.
+The vegetation in the area has only developed since the 1886 Tarawera eruption and contains an unusual range of hybrids between pōhutukawa and rātā.
+Migrating eels swim as far up as the waterfall and can sometimes be seen on the western side of the falls searching for a way further upstream.

+Geology

+The falls were formed where the 14,009 ± 155 BP Pokohu lava flow from the Waiohau eruption of Mount Tarawera covered earlier tephra deposits.
+Lake Tarawera's river outlet is 3 km upstream from the falls and at times of normal flow the Tarawera River progressively drains into fissures, flowing subsurface, until it emerges about mid cliff from caves in the Pokohu lava flow.
+The major contributor to today's amphitheatre, was likely to be the large flood that followed the lake outlet damming by events associated with the 5526 ± 145 BP Whakatane eruption.
+It is postulated that plunge-pool undercutting rather than kolking created the amphitheatre.
+Boulders down stream of the falls are up to 20 m in diameter reflecting the much larger size of this flood than the mere 100 times increase over normal flow of the 3 November 1904 flood at 700 m3/s.